fledge-iot/fledge/docs/91_version_history.rst

 - **Changes in the REST API**

-  - **ping Method**: the ping method now returns uptime, number of records read/sent/purged and if FogLAMP requires REST API authentication.
+  - **ping Method**: the ping method now returns uptime, number of records read/sent/purged and if Fledge requires REST API authentication.

 - **Storage Layer**